Tac213/python-cmake/patches/3.10/README.md

 Conflict header: io.h

-If this patch is not apply, when the module `_decimal` is compiled as a builtin module on Windows, the follow error occurs:
+If this patch is not applied, when the module `_decimal` is compiled as a builtin module on Windows, the following error occurs:

 ```
 Modules\posixmodule.c(3649): error C2065: '_commit': undeclared identifier